-3 sem hrs cr.
-This course is designed to give students a fundamental understanding of computer and network security.
+3 sem hrs cr This course is designed to give students a fundamental understanding of computer and network security.
 It will introduce students to a wide variety of concepts related to computer security.
 This course will cover the objectives for the CompTIA Security+ Certification.
-Transfer (UT) or Non Transfer Course (UN): UN
+Prerequisite: CITC 1302 Introduction to Networking and CITC 1351 Principles of Information Assurance